The Marvel Cinematic Universe has become such a fixture of pop culture that it’s difficult to imagine that the whole ordeal was a massive crapshoot.

 Come the final minutes of the Infinity Saga, Thor not only loses his title, his people, his girlfriend, and his dignity, he gets hoodwinked into thinking that this is what he wanted all along.
 (I mean, he gets to be a Guardian of the Galaxy for a moment, I guess, but goodness at what cost.)
 With this shift in design has come a loss of emotional depth.
 We love him as long as he makes us laugh, even if he has to turn his own shame into a spectacle to do so.
 He’s made the jump from character to caricature.

 Thor 2011 featured a godly superhero abounding in divinity and power and toppled him off his pedestal to become one with the humans he serves.
 Six years later, Thor: Ragnarok rebranded Thor from angelic guardian of chivalry to dude you might find passed out in the endzone seating of a college football game.
-Even as I lament this devolution, I am helpless to acknowledge its poetic justice.
+Even as I lament this devolution, I am helpless to acknowledge just how tragically poetic the whole thing is.

 --The Professor